 Her two prestige productions during that period, both musical comedies, were made at independent outlets: the Eddie Cantor star vehicle Kid Millions (1934) at Samuel Goldwyn and, at Darryl F. Zanuck’s 20th Century, the Maurice Chevalier vehicle Folies Bergère de Paris (1935), with Sothern as the brassy, blonde contrast to cool, raven-haired Merle Oberon.

-A 1936 contract at RKO Pictures may have provided her with a steady paycheck, but movies and roles remained cheaply made and artistically unrewarding.
+A 1936 contract at RKO Pictures may have provided her with a steady paycheck, but movies and roles remained cheaply packaged and artistically unrewarding.
 Two of these – Joseph Santley’s Walking on Air (1936) and Ben Holmes’ The Front Page rip-off There Goes My Girl (1937) – can be seen on TCM.
-Both co-star Gene Raymond, Sothern’s partner in five of the studio’s releases.
+Both co-star Gene Raymond, Sothern’s partner in five RKO releases.

 Following her busy but undistinguished RKO tenure, Ann Sothern was given a second chance at Metro-Goldwyn-Mayer after producer J. Walter Ruben saw her as Fredric March’s sassy secretary in Tay Garnett’s United Artists-distributed comedy-adventure Trade Winds (1938).